-- Applicant can submit all medical device registrations in Thailand online via the Pre-submission and E-submission system.
+- Applicants can submit all medical device registrations in Thailand online via the Pre-submission and E-submission system.

-- Once the necessary documentation has been submitted in the E-submission system according to the product’s class, an order of payment will be generated.
+- Once the applicant submits the required documentation in the E-submission system according to the product’s class, an order of payment will be generated.
 The registrant has to process payment for the application.

-- After receiving payment the Thai FDA will start to evaluate the documents.
+- After receiving the payment, the Thai FDA will evaluate the documents.